japila-books/spark-sql-internals/docs/expressions/UnresolvedFunction.md

 # UnresolvedFunction Unevaluable Expression -- Logical Representation of Functions in Queries

-`UnresolvedFunction` is an link:expressions/Expression.md[Catalyst expression] that represents a function (application) in a logical query plan.
+`UnresolvedFunction` is an expressions/Expression.md[Catalyst expression] that represents a function (application) in a logical query plan.

 `UnresolvedFunction` is <<creating-instance, created>> as a result of the following:

-* link:spark-sql-functions.adoc#callUDF[callUDF] standard function
+* spark-sql-functions.md#callUDF[callUDF] standard function

-* link:spark-sql-RelationalGroupedDataset.adoc#agg[RelationalGroupedDataset.agg] operator with aggregation functions specified by name (that link:spark-sql-RelationalGroupedDataset.adoc#strToExpr[converts function names to UnresolvedFunction expressions])
+* spark-sql-RelationalGroupedDataset.md#agg[RelationalGroupedDataset.agg] operator with aggregation functions specified by name (that spark-sql-RelationalGroupedDataset.md#strToExpr[converts function names to UnresolvedFunction expressions])

-* `AstBuilder` is requested to link:spark-sql-AstBuilder.adoc#visitFunctionCall[visitFunctionCall] (in SQL queries)
+* `AstBuilder` is requested to spark-sql-AstBuilder.md#visitFunctionCall[visitFunctionCall] (in SQL queries)

 [[resolved]]
-`UnresolvedFunction` can never be link:expressions/Expression.md#resolved[resolved] (and is replaced at analysis phase).
+`UnresolvedFunction` can never be expressions/Expression.md#resolved[resolved] (and is replaced at analysis phase).

-NOTE: `UnresolvedFunction` is first looked up in link:spark-sql-Analyzer-LookupFunctions.adoc[LookupFunctions] logical rule and then resolved in link:spark-sql-Analyzer-ResolveFunctions.adoc[ResolveFunctions] logical resolution rule.
+NOTE: `UnresolvedFunction` is first looked up in spark-sql-Analyzer-LookupFunctions.md[LookupFunctions] logical rule and then resolved in spark-sql-Analyzer-ResolveFunctions.md[ResolveFunctions] logical resolution rule.

 [[Unevaluable]][[eval]][[doGenCode]]
-Given `UnresolvedFunction` can never be resolved it should not come as a surprise that it link:expressions/Expression.md#Unevaluable[cannot be evaluated] either (i.e. produce a value given an internal row).
+Given `UnresolvedFunction` can never be resolved it should not come as a surprise that it expressions/Expression.md#Unevaluable[cannot be evaluated] either (i.e. produce a value given an internal row).
 When requested to evaluate, `UnresolvedFunction` simply reports a `UnsupportedOperationException`.

 ```
 Cannot evaluate expression: [this]
 ```

-NOTE: link:expressions/Expression.md#Unevaluable[Unevaluable expressions] are expressions that have to be replaced by some other expressions during link:spark-sql-Analyzer.adoc[analysis] or link:spark-sql-Optimizer.adoc[optimization] (or they fail analysis).
+NOTE: expressions/Expression.md#Unevaluable[Unevaluable expressions] are expressions that have to be replaced by some other expressions during spark-sql-Analyzer.md[analysis] or [optimization](../Optimizer.md) (or they fail analysis).

-TIP: Use Catalyst DSL's link:spark-sql-catalyst-dsl.adoc#function[function] or link:spark-sql-catalyst-dsl.adoc#distinctFunction[distinctFunction] to create a `UnresolvedFunction` with <<isDistinct, isDistinct>> flag off and on, respectively.
+TIP: Use Catalyst DSL's spark-sql-catalyst-dsl.md#function[function] or spark-sql-catalyst-dsl.md#distinctFunction[distinctFunction] to create a `UnresolvedFunction` with <<isDistinct, isDistinct>> flag off and on, respectively.

 [source, scala]
 ----